numpy/numpy/doc/neps/nep-0031-uarray.rst

 * There are parts of the API (like `numpy.asarray`) that simply cannot be overridden due to incompatibility concerns with C/Cython extensions, however, one may want to coerce to a duck-array using ``asarray`` with a backend set.
-* There are possible issues around an implicit option and monkeypatching.
+* There are possible issues around an implicit option and monkeypatching, such as those mentioned above.

 NEP 18 notes that this may require maintenance of two separate APIs.
 However, this burden may be lessened by, for example, parametrizing all tests over